Take your pick from 12 of the most exciting events taking place in Australia in the year ahead.

 Whether you’re into world-class food and wine, illuminating festivals of light or electronic music mixed with eccentric art, Australia has some spectacular events lined up for 2019.

-Record-breaking theatrical event Harry Potter and the Cursed Child will open exclusively in Melbourne, with performances beginning in January 2019 at the Princess Theatre.
+Record-breaking theatrical event Harry Potter and the Cursed Child is now playing exclusively in Melbourne at the Princess Theatre.
 The play is based on an original new story by J.K Rowling, Jack Thorne and John Tiffany.
 It is the eighth story in the Harry Potter series and the most awarded play in theatre history, having won 24 major theatre awards in the UK and 25 in the United States.
 Tickets are on sale now.

 Perth Festival, Western Australia